qewer33/quetite/REFERENCE.md

 - **Bool**: The boolean value type, can either be `true` or `false`.
 - **Str**: The string type, holds a dynamically allocated string value.
 - **List**: The list type, can hold any amount of any type of elements.
+- **Dict**: The dictionary type, holds key-value pairs of elements.
 - **Callable**: The callable type, holds a function or method definition.
 - **Obj**: The obj type, holds an object definition.
 - **ObjInstance**: Each object instance acts like it's own type but internally, they're represented as a single object instance type.